 I found that capacitive loads on the amp may cause oscillations

 cease but very little

-open loop HF gain reduction was needed with Zobel R&C between
+open loop HF gain reduction was needed with Zobel R+C between

-Q4 base and collector, see R9 and VC1, Fig2.
+Q4 base and Q4 collector, see R11and VC1, Fig2.

 The Vo from the sine wave oscillator in Fig 2 is prone to poor HF

 especially if there is even a small amount of C, say 100pF between

 oscillations above 300kHz.

 But the shown switched attenuator S2 and pot VR2 cause negligible

 themselves.
 To protect the oscillator amp from effects of C

 shunting of signal due to

 cables or C in of gear and from low Rin of gear connected, I

 stage was needed.

 set by 22r emitter resistors

 and the 47r output resistance.
 A zener diode + diode 10V clamp

 prevents high V from

 back into the unit output

 fuses open if high voltage

 enters the unit.
 Diode clamps are also placed from 22r junction to

 limiting of stray unwanted back flows of current, like when you

-RCA lead on an anode at +400V.
+RCA lead on an anode at +400Vdc.

 The buffer works in class A with all loads with Z above about

 400r.
 Now that allows 400pF

 Class AB action occurs with lower loads.
 A shorted output with

 maximum Vo of 3.6Vac

 causes about 0.5W of heat in each of BD139, BD140 which won't kill

 them.
 Notice the R36,

 R37, both 680r emitter resistors for drivers Q9 and Q10.
 These R

 make the idle current in

 Q9 and Q10 larger than if it was only the base current of Q11 and

 Q12, and give a path for

 discharging turn off current from bjts at HF, something bjts don't

 With the attenuator S2 and VR2 placed before the buffer, there is

 no attenuation of HF

 preserved.
 I found the square wave at 1MHz to look well compared

 to many other units I

 time was calculated to be

 However, most good audio amps are not designed to operate above

 with test sine waves of

 1Hz to 200kHz.
-However, to examine reactive behaviors
+However, to examine reactive behaviours and

 it is often useful to have sine wave signals up to 1MHz, or

 when provoked into oscillations with a fast enough square wave.